Zeila: Haji Sharmarke and Pre Colonial Period

 In 1874–75, the Egyptians obtained a firman from the Ottomans by which they secured claims over the city.
 At the same time, the Egyptians received British recognition of their nominal jurisdiction as far east as Cape Guardafui.
 In actuality, however, Egypt had little authority over the interior.
 Their period of rule on the coast was brief, lasting only a few years (1870–84).
 When the Egyptian garrison in Harar was evacuated in 1885, Zeila became caught up in the competition between the Tadjoura-based French and the British for control of the strategic Gulf of Aden littoral.

+The policy of the rulers of Zeila in the past had been to subsidise the Issa.
+It was therefore usual for a newly appointed Ughaz to pay his respects first of all to the Governor of Zeila, who on his side was always anxious to propitiate the King of the Black Issa, in the hope that he would restrain his clansmen from molesting all caravans on the Zeila-Harar road.
+In 1876, the Ughaz was received and welcomed in Zeila in a very splendid way; the Pasha residents there celebrated him and went to receive him in Tocoscia.
+He was distinguished from the other leaders, because he was equipped with a garment, an umbrella and for the large amount of amulets, pockets and pouches.
+It was precisely by him that the tribute of fifty thalers and a piece of special cotton was imposed on the first Italian expedition, which Abubakr Pasha paid instantly.

+In 1879, the town had about 4,000 to 5,000 inhabitants, including Afars, Issa/Gadabursi Somalis, Yemenis, Hadharem, Indians, and slaves (mainly Gallas and Abyssinians).
+Their diet was simple but varied, including grains like dhurra, wheat, and rice, as well as dates, sugar, biscuits, butter, livestock, milk, and fish, often imported from places like Aden, Mocha, and Hodeidah.
+People commonly wore turbans, vests, robes, and trousers.
+The town had many stone buildings and appears livelier and busier than other towns in the region.

 British and French Interest

-On the 25th March 1885, the French government claimed that they signed a treaty with Ughaz Nur II of the Gadabuursi placing much of the coast and interior of the Gadabuursi country under the protectorate of France.
-The treaty titled in French, Traitè de Protectorat sur les Territoires du pays des Gada-Boursis, was signed by both J. Henry, the Consular Agent of France and Dependencies, at Harar-Zeila and Nur Robleh, Ughaz of the Gadabuursi.
+On 25 March 1885, the French government claimed that they signed a treaty with Ughaz Nur II of the Gadabuursi placing much of the coast and interior of the Gadabuursi country under the protectorate of France.
+The treaty titled in French, Traitè de Protectorat sur les Territoires du pays des Gada-Boursis, was signed by both J. Henry, the Consular Agent of France and Dependencies at Harar-Zeila, and Nur Robleh, Ughaz of the Gadabuursi, at Zeila on 9 Djemmad 1302 (March 25, 1885).
 The treaty states as follows (translated from French):